tulip/gizmo/Production/Readme.md

 This script is meant to be used on a Tulip Gateway.
 The gateway should be in the following configuration:
 - The gateway should be authenticated so that it will have the correct time.
-- The gateway should have IO500A and IO500B removed and IO501A and IO501B added.
-Otherwise it will not work.
+- **The gateway should have IO500A and IO500B removed and IO501A and IO501B added.
+Otherwise it will not work.** See page 12 of the gateway schematic included in this directory.
 - You should plug the RTC into the following pins.
 Note that the gateway pins numbers refer to the ones in silk on the gateway.

 | Gateway Pin | RTC Pin |